-How much does a mortgage broker, lender or mortgage loan originator bond cost in Virginia?
+How much does a mortgage broker, mortgage lender, or mortgage loan originator bond cost in Virginia?

 Mortgage license bonds are subject to review by an underwriter, meaning the cost an applicant will pay is based on their personal credit.
-However, if the underwriter determines the applicant to highly qualified, they will typically approve the application for just 1-3% of the total bond amount.
+However, if the underwriter determines the applicant to highly qualified, they will typically approve the application for less than 1% of the total bond amount.